A Marketer’s View of Design Thinking and Why It Works

-Therefore, when the opportunity came to be involved with a weeklong Design Thinking session to support its facilitator, I jumped at the opportunity to see the process at work.
+Therefore, when I had the opportunity to be involved with a weeklong Design Thinking session to support its facilitator, I took the chance to see this process at work.

 I loved it.

 It was about getting out of your office and talking to and listening to people, specifically, the end consumer.
-It meant that you weren’t purely making assumptions based on data, but it combined data usage with people experiences.
+It meant that you weren’t just making assumptions based on data.
+Design Thinking combined data usage with people’s experiences.
 It meant a deeper connection with consumers and more collaboration with co-workers.

-And with my predisposition for consumer curiosity, the training went so well that I began helping facilitate Design Thinking workshops myself on a regular basis, and saw firsthand how truly powerful it is and how far reaching its impact can be to drive real business growth.
-And during these sessions, I realized that as long as you have consumer curiosity, and you're a good facilitator, a good listener, and a good collaborator, you can become skilled in this approach and use it effectively for marketing purposes.
+With my interest into consumer behaviors, the training went so well that I began to help facilitate Design Thinking workshops on a regular basis.
+Through this experience, I saw firsthand how truly powerful Design Thinking is and how far reaching its impact can be to drive real business growth.
+I also realized that as long as you have consumer curiosity, and you're a good facilitator, a good listener, and a good collaborator, you can become skilled in this approach and use it effectively for marketing purposes.

 Design Thinking Framework.

 What is Design Thinking?
 At its core, Design Thinking is a consumer-centric approach to solving any type of problem or addressing a new opportunity.
 It is also referred to as 'human-centered innovation,' because it keeps your customer at the heart of all you do and can be applied beyond developing new products and services.

 It is practical, actionable, and drives alignment, helping you solve the right problems and ensuring the use of creative thinking to generate solutions that are non-traditional and non-obvious.

 I have seen it help complex businesses uncover their true business issue and address it with a unique solution to save time and money.
 Design Thinking can also help a brand develop a set of customer solutions to fill their innovation pipeline.
 To show the breadth of opportunities available within Design Thinking, I have used it in the following ways: